What to talk about with your GP if you think you might have endometriosis.

 Commonly causing fertility problems and pain, endometriosis affects around 1 in 10 reproductive age women.
 For most sufferers, help starts with a GP visit.

-Chances are, if you suspect you have endometriosis, it’s your pain that is driving that suspicion.
+Chances are, if you suspect you have endometriosis, it’s your pain that is driving the suspicion.
 For the majority of sufferers, endo pain is severe and comes in cycles, occurring most commonly during menstruation.
 It can also cause pain at other times, such as during sex, when passing a bowel motion, and when ovulating.
 Some women experience no symptoms, with endo only making itself known when they try to have children.
 No matter your symptoms, it’s important to get on top of endo promptly, as like most diseases, it can progress over time.

 Preparing for an initial GP visit